ObjectDB Database Search

 Step 2: Entity Class and Persistence Unit

 To store objects in an ObjectDB database using JPA we need to define an entity class: Open ... objects in the database was created in the project (under Java Resources: src guest).
-Use copy ... with the specified database url.
-The next step is adding an EJB Session Bean that will manage Guest entity objects .
+Use copy ... + ")"; } } The Guest entity class will represents guests in the database .
+We also need to configure JPA by setting

 Step 2: Entity Class and Persistence Unit

 To store objects in an ObjectDB database using JPA we need to define an entity class: Open ... objects in the database was created in the project (under Source Packages guest).
-Use copy and paste ... with the specified database url.
-The next step is adding an EJB Session Bean that will manage Guest entity objects .
+Use copy and paste ... the [Provider and Database ] step just click Finish to generate a default persistence.xml file

 Step 2: Entity Class and Persistence Unit